milliebase/picture-this/README.md

 - [x] As a user I'm able to search for other users.

 ## Installation
-1. To be able to play this game, clone this repository to your directory through the terminal.
+1. To be able try this Instagram rip-off, clone this repository to your directory through the terminal.
 ```
 $ git clone https://github.com/milliebase/picture-this.git
 ```